Ten Famous Ethiopians – A Travel Blog

 Mulatu Astatke is known as the father of Ethiopian jazz.

-Listen to Yegelle Tezeta
+And now listen to Yegelle Tezeta

-Categorised in: Adventure, Africa, Top Ten
+Categorised in: Adventure, Africa, Blog, Top Ten

 This post was written by Julie Tetel Andresen